CollComm/werewolf-sign/README.md

 ![Werewolf Sign](./werewolf_sign_6.jpg)

 Werewolf Sign is a web-based interpreter for the Werewolf Hand Gesture Language (WHGL).
-It uses computer vision and multi-modal LLM to translate hand gestures from video input into text, facilitating silent communication in Werewolf-style games.
+It uses computer vision and multi-modal LLMs to translate hand gestures from video input into text, facilitating silent communication in Werewolf-style games.

 ## Features